 Hello Dr. Oakes.
 I recently have had the desire to study out the biblical support for Jesus being the Messiah and why the Jews don’t consider him to be the Messiah.
 I listened to a podcast by a Jewish Rabbi on the Trinity.
 He talks about a few things: he referenced John 10 saying that the verse in the psalms Jesus quotes about “being gods” points towards the meaning of the word God in the Hebrew Scriptures beings different that how we would interpret the passage.
 He claims that the word in this context means a mighty warrior or strong individual because it uses people and calls them gods in the psalm.
 He also analyzed Isaiah 9:6-7 saying that these verses are taking about Hezekiah because his name in Hebrew means mighty God.
 Therefore the verse is taking about him.
 He explains more but I am shortening it for the sake of my question.
 Also, he uses Isaiah 37 to claim that these historical events are the fulfillment of Isaiah 9.
 I want to consider both sides and their interpretations.
 How would you explain this verse?

 Remember that the job of the Jew is to refute claims that this is a reference to the Messiah.
 Yet, what passage in the Old Testament could more obviously be seen to be Messianic?
 It is true that the name Hezekiah means “one empowered by God”.
 However, it does NOT mean Mighty God.
-In fact, the claim that his name means mighty God is ludicrous.
+In fact, the claim that his name means mighty God is a bit of a stretch.
 Can you imagine a Jewish person having as his name “mighty God”?
-That would be blasphemy!
-This is a rather blatant example of misinterpreting the fact to fit a pre-selected interpretation.
+That would border on blasphemy!
 In fact the Hebrew in Isaiah 9:6 is literally mighty (gibbowr) God (el).
 This prophecy is about a child born in Galilee who will take the throne, who will be a Prince of Peace, the Everlasting Father, the Mighty Counselor and the Mighty God.
 Could this be applied to Hezekiah?
 Perhaps, but it would require a great deal of stretching of the passage.
 First of all, he certainly did not come from Galilee.
 He certainly did not honor Zebulun or Naphtali.
 He was not called any of the four things in Isaiah 9:6, nor do any of them fit him as well as they fit Jesus, who did come from Galilee, who did come as a king.
 Could Hezekiah be describe as a Prince of Peace?
 No way!
 He fought in many wars.
 Could Jesus be described as a Prince of Peace?
 The answer is rather obvious.